Rinbits26/odin-recipes/README.md

-# odin-recipes
+# Odin-Recipes

-Odin recipes project is related to creating a webpage which will show different receipes.
+Projet is related to different Recipes,desciption and procedure to cook it 😊